karatelabs/karate/README.md

 Karate is flexible, you can easily over-write config variables within each individual test-script - which is very convenient when in dev-mode or rapid-prototyping.

 Just for illustrative purposes, you could 'hard-code' the `karate.env` for a specific JUnit test like this.
 Since CI test-automation would typically use a [designated 'top-level suite' test-runner](#test-suites), you can actually have these individual test-runners lying around without any ill-effects.
-They are obviously useful for dev-mode troubleshooting.
+They are useful for running tests from the IDE and for dev-mode troubleshooting.
 To ensure that they don't get run by CI by mistake - just *don't* use the [`*Test.java` naming convention](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html).

 ```java
 package animals.cats;